Do Go On - 541 - The Freedom House Ambulance Service

 I actually think I looked ahead.

-We don't have any triptage inductees this week,
+We don't have any triptage inductees this week, but we do have a triple triptage.

-So, Triptage Club, if you don't know,
+So Triptage Club, if you don't know,

-that's people who have been on the shoutout level or above for three straight years.
+that's people who have been on the shoutout level or above

-The Triple Triptage Club is actually for people who have been on the shoutout level or above for nine straight years.
+who've been on the shoutout level or above for nine straight years.

 Absolutely crazy.